 Accept changes in your style preferences

-It’s an outdated view on fashion that one only has to adjust the wardrobe to new trends and new fitting clothes (when your weight changed).
-On the contrary, to look and feel your best ever, you have to adjust to your personal evolution which is especially fast in midlife.
+It’s an outdated view on fashion that one only has to adjust the wardrobe to new trends and/or new fitting clothes (when your weight changed).
+On the contrary, to look and feel your best ever, you have to adjust to your personal evolution.
+Typically, your body changes especially fast in midlife.
 Hand-in-hand goes the evolution of your personal style.
+Add lifestyle changes to the mix.
 Thus, there is no reason for fear of progress in style.
 It’s part of midlife.
 Every woman goes thru these changes, even a fashion and style blogger.
 In deed, today I prefer sleek and fitted with an inch of ease rather than skin tight, and the hem a hand above the knee rather than two.

 Remember: Great style is not about how many clothes a woman have in her wardrobe